brianhenryie/bh-wp-mailboxes

 Somewhere in your plugin's settings you'll want to add a section for email account settings, e.g. IMAP server, username, password, etc. Some settings will probably be configured by you as a plugin developer, e.g. the number of days before emails are deleted.

 Saved mailboxes are checked on a cron job for new emails.
-When a new email is downloaded, the library fires an action that you can listen for.
-Use your own filters there and save the important information.
+When a new email is downloaded, the library fires bh_wp_mailboxes_new_email for you to listen for.

 WP-CLI